Amir-SaberHabibi/NTFA/README.md

 # Network Traffic Flow Analysis Project

 ## Overview
 This project, developed by **Amir Saberhabibi**, is based on a project for the Algorithms Design course, mentored by **Dr. Maziar Salahi** at the **University of Guilan, Faculty of Mathematical Sciences**.
-This project aims to provide tools for better network analysis and visualization using graph-based algorithms.
+This project aims to provide tools for better network analysis and visualization using graph-based algorithms (currently Dijkstra).

 ## How to Run